ZoopEcoEvo/spatiotemp_genomics/Output/Reports/report.md

 <img src="../Figures/markdown/seasonal-body-size-1.png" style="display: block; margin: auto;" />

-Shown below is the body size data for each individual site.

 ### Salinity Pair Comparisons

 The three pairs of cross-salinity comparisons do show evidence for